fontanf/packingsolver/README.md

 Detailed results are available in `results_*.ods`.
 `output.7z` contains all output files and solutions.

-Do not hesitate to contact us if you are aware of any variant or article that we missed.

 All experiments can be reproduced using the following scripts:
 ```shell
 python3 packingsolver/scripts/bench.py "roadef2018_A" "roadef2018_B" "roadef2018_X" # ~50h